svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 ## ICO and Token Sale Screener
 Screeners are trustworthy sets of data about tokens or ICO which have been curated by Svandis and the research community.
 Svandis screeners will allow users to filter cryptoassets by various parameters using customized criteria to identify the best investment and trading opportunities.
 Many relevant screeners already exist and are available via traditional financial platforms however unlike these markets, cryptocurrency is in nature globally dispersed and contains no regulating  body.
 It is therefore necessary to adjust existing financial tools, like screeners, to the crypto market  and use crowdsourced data from the community as a source of information.

-We believe that the way ICOs and tokens sales are managed will change form drastically in the near future.
 The Svandis ecosystem will have standards in place for data verification, processing, and analytics.
 Companies will increasingly make their data more accessible to enhance their competitive position within the crypto space.
+We already see new models like DAICO emerging and the Svandis Platform must be adaptive to welcome those evolution.
 As the number of parameters involved in the buying of particular token also increases, the Svandis screeners flexible structured template will be adapted to reflect those continuous changes.

 Svandis screeners are meant to be built up for all currently operating ICO token sales and cryptocurrencies, globally.
-To build comprehensive sets of data, we will be dependent on a combination of internal analytics team and public Research Community analysts, researchers, and verifiers of data to curate this.
-This dependency is mitigated by the token incentive structure explained later on.
+To build comprehensive sets of data, we will be powered by a combination of the Research Community and the internal analytics team to curate this.
+Such dependency is mitigated by the token incentive structure explained later on.

 The screeners API will be available for use within algorithmic trading strategies.
 Speed will be an advantage for users who want to use statistics for momentum-based trading strategies and statistical arbitrage, while for event-driven strategies, a newsfeed will be available through a text analytics API.
-The screener itself consists of a structured data template that will be transparent on Github.
-The data filling this structured template will be signed by the user who researched and/or validated it with a unique Ethereum blockchain identity.
+The screener itself consists of a structured data template filled and signed by the users who researched and/or validated it with their unique Ethereum blockchain identity.

 The ICO and token sale screener will sort and filter past and future ICO and token sales according to various parameters.
+A continuous updating, completed by the Research Community will ensure accurate data.
 A wide range of criteria will be available and customisable, providing myriad ways to fine-tune the screener.
 A full description of each ICO and token sale will be available, including the latest news about it.

 <details><summary>Expand examples of filters available:</summary><br>

- * Token standard
- * Country restrictions
- * ICO token price USD
- * ICO token price ETH
- * Hard cap USD
- * Hard cap ETH
- * Min cap USD
- * Already raised
- * Whitelist (YES/NO)
- * Open pre-sale
- * Bonus 1
- * Bonus 2
- * Bonus 3
- * KYC (investment range)
- * Accepted currencies
- * Blockchain advisors
- * Industry advisors
- * Legal partners
- * Tokens to the team
- * Smart contract audit
- * Team members
- * Staff size
- * Product (alpha/demo/developed etc.)
- * Industry
- * Competitors
- * Individual Cap
- * Circulating Supply
- * Total Supply
- * Team vesting and cliff
- * Advisers vesting and cliff
- * Presale contributors vesting and cliff
- * Telegram members
- * Twitter followers
- * Country
- * Airdrops
+Algorithm
+Type
+Hard Cap
+Min Cap
+Max supply
+Sale Supply
+Price USD/ETH
+Investors
+Whitepaper
+Private sale
+Bounty
+Days left
+Staking
+Masternodes
+Burning
+Protocol or dApp
+Type of Consensus
+Sector
+Algorithm
+Type
+KYC (investment range)
+Country
+Country restriction
+Actual sale stage
+Demo availability
+Accepted currencies
+Project completion
+% Tokens to the team
+% of Tokens being sold
+Smart contract audit
+Individual cap
+Medium/Telegram/Twitter followers, Reddit subscriber

 </details><br>